Skip to content

 Persona Configuration

-Memory tools (memory_manage, memory_recall) are opt-in.
-Add memory_* to a persona's tools.allow list:
+Memory tools (memory_capture, memory_manage) are opt-in.
+Add memory_* to a persona's tools.allow list (reading memory back is served by search):

 personas: